Back to Basics: Hardening Computers & Smartphones

 Use Two-Factor Authentication (2FA)

-This one should go without saying, but a lot people seem to have a hard time with this best practice.
+This one should go without saying, but a lot of people seem to have a hard time with this best practice.
 Passwords are a weak form of protection, they always have been but it hasn’t been until recently that technological advancements have allowed for stronger security measures to be implemented.
-It’s nearly 2020 netizens, if you’re still relying on passwords to keep all of your online secrets then I dare so you’re a bit antiquated.
+It’s nearly 2020 netizens, if you’re still relying on passwords to keep all of your online secrets then I dare say you’re a bit antiquated.
 Yes, passwords are the first line of defense, but be smart and take the 2 minutes it takes to set up 2FA on your accounts especially for really important accounts like online banking, Email, etc.

 Having some type of firewall is important if you’re going to be connected to the Internet.
 Since most of us do not use a standalone computer, having a firewall is important so that it blocks potentially harmful malware and attacks on your system.
-Most OS come with their own firewall, but you can also download and configure free versions like pfSense.
+Most OSs come with their own firewall, but you can also download and configure free versions like pfSense.
 If you’re running Windows which statistically is the most used operating system, it’s perfectly fine to use the Windows Defender firewall that comes free with the OS.
-It’s comes a long way.
+It’s come a long way.
 Microsoft has worked hard to make Windows Defender very competitive with other paid firewall and Anti-Virus (AV) products.
 If you prefer to use another AV product such as Avast Premium Security, MalwareBytes, or Kaspersky, when you install it you will have to give it permission to manage your firewall settings.
 However, you are still able to modify the settings as you like or you can use the default settings.

 Lock Your Computer or Device When Not Present

 Physical security is integral to computer security.
-Without it, any notion of computer security you thought you had completely unravels.
+Without it, any notion of computer security you thought you had becomes completely unraveled.
 Therefore, whenever you get up from your desk or when in a public place, make sure you get in the habit of locking your screen.
 To unlock your computer, the proper password or PIN should be required (HINT: Don’t use “Password1” or any derivation of such).

 Beware of Suspicious Emails, Attachments, & Links

 Yes, all it takes is one wrong click in an Email or on a website to infect your computer or smartphone with malware.
 So, be very careful and discriminatory when it comes to opening Emails from any sender that you don’t trust.
-Also, never open an Email attachment from a sender that you don’t know.
+Also, never open an email attachment from a sender that you don’t know.
 In fact, even if it is from a sender that you trust, it is a good habit to get into to scan the file first with anti-virus/malware software to check it first before downloading it and opening the file.

 I know what you’re thinking…